 On the third morning Henry stopped her at the door.
 He stooped over her, a thin eyebrow raised over a sunken eye.
 Fera frowned up at him, expecting trouble.

 ‘Wait a moment,’ he said in a croak that echoed though the hall.
 He disappeared behind a tapestry, returning with a basket filled with bandages, ointments and dressings.
 He placed it on her tray.
 ‘The physician says he needs his wounds anointed and his bandages changed every day, particularly the one around his wrist.
 He fears it’s infected, but Lord Tyron won’t let anyone touch him.’
 A shadow of sorrow passed over his face as he pushed the door open for her.
 ‘I’ve known Lord Tyron since he was a boy.
 Help him.’

 Fera nodded, surprised.
 The door shut behind her, snapping off the light.
 She set down the tray and opened the curtains.
 Lord Tyron’s breathing changed but he didn’t budge.
 Fera gazed at his bare back, his bronze skin gleaming in the light.
 She had a host of tasks to complete this morning and Analise would punish her if they weren’t done, but she no longer cared.
 There were more important things.
-Fera watched Lord Tyron’s gentle breaths, quietly admiring the contours of his muscles across his back and shoulders, aching to touch him.
+Fera watched Lord Tyron’s gentle breaths, quietly admiring the contours of his muscles across his back and shoulders.
 She took up the basket of bandages and sat on the edge of his bed.